TishTishTish/TheLastCookie/README.md

 The main file is text-based but entering the different 'rooms' in the game will open up their respective minigame which incorporates graphics.
 The completion of these minigames will result in a clue- when 5 are gathered and returned to the main detective 'Sherlock Scones', the game has been won.

+To play the game:

+- Download all files
+- Navigate to the folder
+- Run main_game.exe

 Here are the five minigames available to play:

 ###### The Maryland Maze :cookie: :mag: